Working in a Silo:

 Development languages are one of the tools you should evaluate.
 Is your company dependent on C++, C#, Objective C, Java, Javascript, or some other language?
 Each programming language will present new challenges for localization and internationalization and these should be understood to streamline processes.

-Metrics: Each of the above categories will create essential data for understanding your enterprises localization operations and needs.
+Metrics: Each of the above categories will create essential data for understanding your enterprise’s localization operations and needs.
 For the creation of content: Cost, time, and quality are essential to production.
-The enterprise will want want to consider cost/benefit and the tax and finance teams will want allocation for revenue and costs.
+The enterprise will want to consider cost/benefit and the tax and finance teams will want to allocate for revenue and costs.
 What will your product and development teams need to make the case for localized products and I18n best practices?

 These 6 areas are a starting point for designing a whole enterprise design for localization.
-But each industry and company will present a unique list of challenges and new legislation will continue to complicate whole enterprise localization design.
-For example GDPR will change the requirements of many tools and systems.
-And an analysis for any company that leverages localization tooling that captures EU citizen data should add a review of the GDPR.
+However, each industry and company will present a unique list of challenges and new legislation will continue to complicate whole enterprise localization design.
+For example, GDPR will change the requirements of many tools and systems.
+An analysis for any company that leverages localization tooling that captures EU citizen data should add a review of the GDPR.

 One thought on “Whole Enterprise Localization”